ShovalZ97/oop.Assignement_2/README.md

 Represents an operation that can be run asynchronously and can return a value of some type (that is, will be defined). as a type return generic (.
 It is not necessary for the operation to succeed and in case of failure, an exception will be thrown (E)

-Extends FutureTask<E> because ecause in the CustomExecutor class We make an exeute that receives a variable of type Runnable Future.
+Extends FutureTask<E> because in the CustomExecutor class We use an exeute that receives a variable of type Runnable Future.
 Implenents Callable<E> - A task that returns a result and may throw an exception.
 And Comparable<Task<E>> - To compare between the priority task(The priorityblockingquque class make the comparison according to the compareTo function that found in the Task class.